Are you using LinkedIn hashtags?

 #1 - Make sure your hashtags are visible

 There’s no limit to how many hashtags you can add to your content.
 But if you use too many your post will look spammy.
-Best practice suggests that like Twitter, three hashtags is plenty.
+LinkedIn best practice suggests that three to five hashtags are plenty.

 Some people fall into the trap of cross-posting content from Instagram that includes multiple hashtags.
 And then their LinkedIn post looks awful: